Elijah57/SmartLearn-ts-backend/README.md

 SmartLearn-ts-backend is a backend service built with Node.js, TypeScript, and MongoDB.
 It provides RESTful APIs for managing learning resources.

 ## Features
-- User authentication and authorization
+- User authentication and authorization (AuthService)
+- Email notifications using nodemailer
+- Background workers (email service, upload) using BullMQ
+- Logging System using RabbitMQ
+- Media content management using Cloudinary
+- Google Oauth (sign-in with google)
 - Course management
 - Lesson management
 - Assignment tracking
-- Real-time notifications

 ## Installation
 1. Clone the repo: